-12 | Signature of Employer/Plan Administrator and Participant (Required)
+13 | Signature of Employer/Plan Administrator and Participant (Required)

-Employer/Plan Administrator's Authorization:
+Employer/Plan Administrator Authorization:

-I authorize and direct IIS to distribute assets from the Plan's account in accordance with the instructions set forth above.
-I certify that the information provided is true and accurate, and that the participant has been provided with a written explanation of the rules permitting direct rollover of eligible rollover distribution amounts and mandating a 20% withholding on distributions that are not directly rolled over, and has also complied with any other notice requirements to the participant that are applicable to this distribution.
-I certify the participant has met all requirements, including any applicable spousal consent requirements.
-If the request is for a distribution of rollover contributions, I certify the amount requested does not exceed the value of rollovers deposited in the plan plus earnings.
-If the distribution requested is due to financial hardship, I certify the requested amount does not exceed the value of salary deferrals deposited in the plan.
-The Plan agrees to indemnify and hold harmless IIS, its affiliates, each of their respective employees, officers, trustees, or directors and each of the Invesco Funds from and against any and all claims, losses, liabilities, damages and expenses that may be incurred by reason of your actions taken in accordance with the instructions set forth herein.
+I authorize and direct IIS to distribute assets from the Plan's account(s) in accordance with the instructions set forth above.
+I certify that the information provided is true and accurate, and that the participant has been provided with a written explanation of the rules permitting direct rollover of eligible rollover distribution amounts and mandating a 20% withholding on distributions that are not directly rolled over, and has also complied with any other notice requirements to the participant that are applicable to this distribution

+The Plan agrees to indemnify and hold harmless IIS, its affiliates, each of their respective employees, officers, trustees, or directors and each of the Invesco funds from and against any and all claims, losses, liabilities, damages and expenses that may be incurred by reason of your actions taken in accordance with the instructions set forth herein.